tmokmss/blog/src/data/blog/20251027-cdk-container-image-build/index.md

 ## How It Works

 `ContainerImageBuild` works using the mechanism shown in the diagram below.
-It packages a configuration that triggers CodeBuild during CFn deployment as a CDK construct and provides it with a nice API wrapper.
+It encapusulates a frequent implementation pattern that triggers CodeBuild during CFn deployment as a CDK construct with a nice API.

 ![Container Image Build Architecture](./images/container-image-build-architecture.png)